Add a Code Component

 - Enter the component inputs and click Run Component.
 You should see the component's outputs in the Results panel.

-- Connect the component to the components it needs to work with.
+- Connect the component to the other components it needs to work with.

 - Save your pipeline.